microsoft/VFSForGit/Atomic.md

 -   Placeholders that are being created in .staging should be given a temporary name (we'll rename() into the actual name).
-If we give them the exact name of the final file, there is a hole where some issue occurs, they get abandoned in the .staging directory.
-Once that happens, we'll encounter issues on a retry where we try creating a file where one exists with the same name.
+If we give them the exact name of the final file, there is a hole where directories containing items with the same base name will be written into the temporary directory and risk colliding with each other.

 -   A directory that we're filling with placeholders that has files not owned by us (no bits set) should not have changes made to the files